minnbanya/NLP-Project/README.md

 MLflow for managing machine learning models including experiment tracking, and model versioning.
 GitHub will manage codebase changes while also tracking modifications in application code changes.

+## Research Questions:

+- Which parameters affect classification model performance?
+- What are the key factors influencing the perceived usefulness and user satisfaction with our sales chatbot?

+## Hypotheses:

+- We hypothesize that complex parameters can lead to good performance for classification models.
+- We hypothesize that key factors to influencing user satisfaction are ability to understand queries and provide relevant answers.
+Moreover, web interface, and response time also affect customer satisfaction.

+ ## Expected outcome

+- Classification model has at least 80% accuracy.
+- The chatbot can answer basic queries, and handle irrelevant questions.
+- Chatbot responses are related to user queries and can respond within a short time.

 ## Dataset Information

 We will use the dataset from: